 • Allergy.
 Skin irritation causes the cat to itch a lot.
 This destroys fragile follicles and leads to hair loss.
 Allergies in cats are caused by certain types of food, plant pollen, basement mold, and household chemicals.

 • Lichen.
 This is a serious fungal disease that is contagious to humans.
-The skin infected with the fungus becomes thinner and cannot hold the hair.
+Skin infected with fungus becomes thinner and cannot hold hair.

 • Hormonal disorders.
-If your pet is shedding a lot and not eating well, is very thirsty, or has an upset stomach, he probably has diabetes or thyroid dysfunction.
+If your pet sheds a lot and is not eating well, is very thirsty, or has an upset stomach, he may have diabetes or thyroid dysfunction.

 • Stressful situation.